ramenhost/DPIFuzz/README.rst

 A Structured Fuzzing Framework for the QUIC Protocol
 =====================

-The Fuzzing framework is designed as an extension of QUIC-Tracker(a test suite which comprises a minimal Go implementation of QUIC which is currently draft-27 and TLS-1.3 compatible.)
+The Fuzzing framework is designed using the QUIC API provided by QUIC-Tracker(a test suite which comprises a minimal Go implementation of QUIC).
+It is currently draft-27 and TLS-1.3 compatible.

 Installation
 ------------